 For The Love Of New Orleans Architectural Styles

-With a flair for finery reminiscent of the 18th century French and Spanish influence from which it came, New Orleans architectural elements are without a doubt some of the most notable, emulated and coveted features in architectural and interior design today.
+With a flair for finery reminiscent of the 18th-century French and Spanish influence from which it came, New Orleans architectural styles are without a doubt some of the most notable, emulated, and coveted features in architectural and interior design today.

 Louisiane gulf coast map